Clinical Research Mission:

 Clinical Research Training

 Training in diagnostic tests for vascular compliance, central pressures, indices of autonomic function and 24-hour ambulatory blood pressure monitoring is available.
 We develop programs for medical students and residents/fellows interested in learning about ongoing clinical research and trials opportunities.
-Interested students are exposed to three areas of clinic activities including: 1) clinical research protocols; 2) data management; and 3) community outreach programs.
+Interested undergraduate, graduate, post-doctoral fellows, and transfers are exposed to three areas of clinic activities including: 1) clinical research protocols; 2) data management; and 3) community outreach programs.
 For graduate students and fellows who have an interest in clinical research, participation includes training sessions for protocol development and implementation, shadowing research coordinators for recruitment and patient scheduling, and experience clinical research legal and ethical aspects.
 Experience in non-invasive hemodynamic testing of vascular health and autonomic function can also be gained and clinical investigators have access to these tests for patient management and research studies.
 Finally, under the auspices of the Health on Wheels and COSEHC, trainees have the opportunity to participate in outreach events (health fairs, screening events, community education programs) as part of the support team.
 We also train students in blood pressure monitoring and health risk assessment.